emriti/profile/projects.md

 #### [Citibank Indonesia](https://www.citibank.co.id/portal/bahasa_home/index.htm)
 ##### Laporan Kantor Pusat Bank Umum (LKPBU)
 ###### Oct 2012 - Dec 2012
-LKPBU is a report management system that compiles and reports to the Indonesian Central Bank (BI) in monthly or quarterly.
+LKPBU is a report management system that compiles and reporting to the Indonesian Central Bank (BI) in monthly or quarterly.
 The system is web-based that connected to the BI using extranet network.
 The reporting system has objectives to standardise and to centralise nationwide bank report to the BI.
 In this project, Fajri leads a small team and develop partial features of the application.
 The application was built using *.NET Framework 4, SQL Server 2008 R2, IIS 7, Reporting Service 2008*.

 #### [Indonesian Stock Exchange (IDX)](https://www.idx.co.id/en-us/)
 ##### Revamp Central Trade Processing